[HISTORY: Adopted by the Township Committee of the Township of Carneys Point as indicated in article histories. Amendments noted where applicable.]

 Expansion joints shall be constructed every 20 feet and placed across the curb and gutter and/or sidewalk and/or coping the full width of the concrete.
 The joint shall be of bituminized felt or sheets of solid bitumen such as is used in standard pavement expansion joints and shall meet the requirements of the State Highway Department, and it shall be not less than 1/2 inch in thickness.
 Where sidewalks and curbs abut, they shall be separated by an expansion joint of 1/2 inch in size, the same as used in the curbs.

-All sidewalks shall be at least four inches thick and shall contain the same mix as is required for curb and gutters and shall be not less than six feet in width except driveways hereinafter provided for.
+All sidewalks shall be at least four inches thick and shall contain the same mix as is required for curb and gutters and shall be not less than five feet in width except driveways hereinafter provided for.

 Any person or persons who is to construct any concrete work under the provisions of this Article shall make application to the Township Committee through the Building Inspector before constructing any curbs, gutter, sidewalk and/or coping in the streets or roads of the Township stating the location, owner and approximate dimensions.
 The Township Committee shall provide lines and grades for all curbs, gutters, sidewalks and/or coping, and no curbs, gutters, sidewalks and/or coping shall be constructed until such lines and grades are given.
 The Township Engineer shall provide a certificate showing that said lines and grades have been given by him.
 The ower and/or the contractor shall provide a certificate to the Township Committee that the curb, gutter, sidewalk and/or coping has been constructed in strict conformity with the above specifications, lines and grades and inspected and signed by the Building Inspector.